 In the image below, you can see that I have removed the repeated character “e” from a string.

-The tr command in Linux allows you to delete any character from any line.
+command in Linux allows you to delete any character from any line.
 Here, I will show you an example of deleting the character “W” from the word “Welcome”.
-You can do the same by following the steps below.
+You can do the same by running the command below:

 echo "Welcome to this example" | tr -d "W"